hichamhadji/EZYPAY/README.md

 # EZYPAY- Payment Subscription

-Payment Subscription is a simple application to allow customers to subscrib to a reacurring payment.
+Payment Subscription is a simple application to allow customers to subscribe to a recurring payment.
 ### Tech stack

 The app uses a number of open source projects to work properly: